-The American Osteopathic Foundation (AOF) and the American Osteopathic Association (AOA) have partnered to offer new physicians and PhD researchers funding to conduct 18-month projects rooted in osteopathic principles and practice.
+The American Osteopathic Foundation and the AOA have partnered to offer new physicians and PhD researchers funding to conduct 18-month projects rooted in osteopathic principles and practice.

 Individuals who previously competed successfully as a Principal Investigator (PI) for a larger AOA grant (i.e., $100,000-$150,000 grant award) and/or received an R01 National Institutes of Health (NIH) grant or its equivalent as a PI are not eligible.

-The annual application cycle for the following RFAs is from Nov.
+The annual application cycle is from Nov.
 1 to Jan.
-31. Applications must be submitted by Jan.
-31, 2019 and awards will be announced in June 2019.
-Researchers are eligible to apply for AOA grant funding that corresponds to RFAs in the AOA’s five research focus areas: osteopathic philosophy, chronic disease, OMM/OMT, musculoskeletal injury and prevention, and pain management.
+31. Researchers are eligible to apply for AOA grant funding that corresponds to RFAs in the AOA’s five research focus areas.
+Check back on Nov.
+1, 2019, for information about the 2020 grant program.